Griefed/ServerPackCreator/README.md

 [![GitHub forks](https://img.shields.io/github/forks/Griefed/serverpackcreator?label=GitHub%20Forks&style=for-the-badge&logo=Github&labelColor=325358&color=c0ffee)](https://github.com/Griefed/ServerPackCreator)
 [![GitHub contributors](https://img.shields.io/github/contributors/Griefed/ServerPackCreator?color=c0ffee&label=Contributors&logo=GitHub&logoColor=white&style=for-the-badge&labelColor=325358)](https://github.com/Griefed/ServerPackCreator/graphs/contributors)

-**ServerPackCreator is a Java-program which creates a server pack from any given Forge or Fabric modpack.
+**ServerPackCreator is a Java-program which creates a server pack from any given Forge, Fabric or Quilt modpack.
 Customize the configuration to your liking and off you go.**
 **Whenever you are working on an update to your modpack, you simply run ServerPackCreator and BAM!
 You've got yourself a server pack for your new modpack version.**